lawruble13/Math-Industry-Presentation/planning.md

       - List of Technology tools
       - What are you working on now, why (clickbait)?
   - Importance of Contribution history
+    - Some things to work on can be found in open-source projects
 - Keep non-professional information minimal
   - Keep professional tools professional
   - Minimize the influence of unconscious bias of readers